zhanyang01/zhanyang01/README.md

 Hi there 👋

-- 🔭 I’m currently working on some cool personnal projects and improving my technical skillsets, mainly software engineering, web development and Machine Learning.
+- 🔭 I’m currently working on some cool personnal projects and improving my technical skillsets, mainly software engineering, especially backend engineering.
 - 🤔 I’m looking for help to improve my skillsets and learning new technologies!!!
+Currently learning more about operating systems, databases and Go programming
 - 💬 Ask me about anything really, can be about work or even fun stuff, also i like travelling so lets talk about going overseas sometime soon!

 <h3 align="left">Languages and Tools:</h3>